-Today, many PIC microcontrollers include a Universal Synchronous/Asynchronous Receiver Transmitter (USART) module.
-We can configure this module as follows:
+Today, many PIC Micro Controllers include a Universal Synchronous/Asynchronous Receiver Transmitter (USART) module.
+USART module can be configured as follows:

-a Half-Duplex synchronous system that can communicate with peripheral devices, such as A/D or D/A integrated circuits, serial EEPROMs, etc.
+- Half-Duplex synchronous system that can communicate with peripheral devices, such as A/D or D/A integrated circuits, serial EEPROMs, etc

 Getting the UART module up and running on PIC is quite easy.
 In this example, we setup UART for PIC16F1829.
 The below code sets up the PIC registers for UART operations.